[ Home ] [ wiz / dep / hob / lounge / jp / meta / games / music ] [ all ] [ Rules ] [ FAQ ] [ Search / History ] [ Textboard ] [ Wiki ]

 Not trying to call you a retard but not learning Kanji when learning Japanese is like building a house without the foundation.

->>53078>6 is so you can understand a good amount of it, not all of it, and to actually express yourself with some accuracy, it would take even longer.6 years sounds a bit much to me.
+6 years sounds a bit much to me.
 I've been doing Japanese for about 20 months, don't know the true average but I would say about 4 hours of meaningful immersion/day.
 I can read LNs and understand anime (that aren't military themed) with over 95% comprehension.
 I will admit that I can't pop open Japanese Wikipedia and read about the moons of Saturn, but that's mostly because I've never tried technical stuff.

 I haven't really done much speaking so I'm sure I would be shit at it but living in Not Japan I don't get many opportunities to speak it.